Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 `App.Actions`_ ``.viewModelName`` Javascript property.
 By default it has value ``action`` but inherited classes may change it's name; for example grid datatables use ``grid_page`` as viewmodel name.

-The actions which have different names are are not processed by ``App.Actions`` directly.
+The viewmodels which have different names are are not processed by ``App.Actions`` directly.
 Instead, they are routed to standard viewmodel handlers, added with ``App.addViewHandler()`` - see `Defining custom viewmodel handlers`_ section.
-Such way standard built-in viewmodels are not ignored, for example server-side exception reporting which is done with ``alert_error`` action, and AJAX form validation errors with ``form_error`` action.
+Such way standard built-in viewmodel handlers are not ignored.
+For example server-side exception reporting is done with ``alert_error`` viewmodel handler (`app.js`_), while AJAX form validation errors with ``form_error`` viewmodel handler (`tooltips.js`_).

 .. highlight:: python

-The difference between handling AJAX viewmodels with ``App.viewHandlers`` (see `Defining custom viewmodel handlers`_) and `App.Actions`_ is that later way allows to have different actions to be used by the same viewmodel handler with actions routing to class methods.
+The difference between handling AJAX viewmodels with ``App.viewHandlers`` (see `Defining custom viewmodel handlers`_) and AJAX actions is that the later shares the same viewmodel handler by routing multiple actions to separate methods of `App.Actions`_ class or it's descendant.

-For example, server-side part of action ``edit_form`` is defined as `ModelFormActionsView`_ method ``action_edit_form``::
+For example, server-side part of AJAX action ``edit_form`` is defined as `ModelFormActionsView`_ method ``action_edit_form``::

     def action_edit_form(self):